filobot/docs/modules/anti-mass-mentions.md

 title: Anti Mass Mentions
 description:
 published: true
-date: Mon Jun 14 2021 13:22:15 GMT+0000 (Coordinated Universal Time)
+date: Fri Nov 12 2021 17:03:46 GMT+0000 (Coordinated Universal Time)
-dateCreated: Mon Jun 14 2021 13:22:15 GMT+0000 (Coordinated Universal Time)
+dateCreated: Fri Nov 12 2021 17:03:46 GMT+0000 (Coordinated Universal Time)
 tags:
 editor: markdown
 ---

 # About the module

-This module will allow you to sanction those users who make massive mentions.
+This module will sanction those users who mention too many users in the same message.

 > We recommend using this module if you manage a community.
 {.is-success}